Battery-operated mid-infrared diode laser frequency combs

 Here, we address this demand and present a monolithic MIR OFC platform exploiting a GaSb-based type-I quantum well diode laser (QWDL) medium, whose comb operation was previously restricted only to the near-infrared~\cite{sterczewskiFrequencymodulatedDiodeLaser2020}.
 Our devices emitting around 3~\textmu m offer excellent comb coherence over a 1~THz optical bandwidth with almost flat single-lobed spectra.
+Free-running comb operation is enabled by the inherent gain nonlinearity, which yields a self frequency-modulated (FM) optical waveform with almost constant intensity and periodically swept instantaneous frequency.
 Sub-megahertz optical linewidths exhibited by the devices are fully compatible with free-running DCS.
 The diodes can be directly powered from AA batteries, which was used here to demonstrate a working, battery-operated MIR dual-comb source for mode-resolved spectroscopy.
 This platform also addresses the critical demand for spectrally-uniform stable comb sources without gaps in the emitted spectrum, mode clustering issues~\cite{sterczewski2021waveguiding} or operation in harmonic~\cite{piccardoHarmonicStateQuantum2018a}/quasi-harmonic states~\cite{bagheri_passively_2018,sterczewski_interband_2021}, which is a prerequisite for widespread adoption of chip-scale DCS beyond research laboratories.